rwaal/richardwaal-nl/content/post/2021-06-12-always-open-microsoft-docs-in-en-us-instead-of-local-language/index.md

 # Conclusion

 With this simple trick your browser will always redirect to the en-us version of the Microsoft Docs website.

-If you want, you can also do it the other way around, where you are redirected to your local language instead of the English version.